markmakemate/Statistic-Learning-Theory/README.md

 ## Tips:
 1. We assume that the input data have been **preprocessed**(*cleaning, transformation, reduction, integration*) <br/>
 2. **Data's quality is not considered in**.<br/>
+3. Table class is a data container which represents a data table in an abstract way<br/>
+4. Collection class is a set contains many Table objects which have been labeled<br/>
+5. DataSet class is a set contains many Collections object which a Classifier object use directly.It provides a container with labeled Collection objects<br/>
+6. DataLoader class which can load DataSet object for parallel/distributed/multithread calculation or distributed store.<br/>
+7. Classifier object can only use DataSet object for its training data.<br/>
 # Contents
 ## 1. kNN Algorithm
 * kd Tree